-The intention of this plan of management is to provide Council with a framework that enables decisions in regard to community land, to be made on an informed, consistent and equitable basis.
+The intention of this plan of management is to provide Council with a framework that enables decisions in regard to Coree Central Hall to be made on an informed, consistent and equitable basis.
 The plan of management satisfies the requirements of the Local Government Act 1993 as amended by the Local Government Amendment (Community Land Management) Act 1998.